druid-io/druid-io.github.io/druid-powered.md

 DripStat uses Druid as a timeseries database to power the DripStat GUI.
 DripStat ingests transactional data for Java, Scala, and Groovy applications into Druid.

+## Easemob

+Easemob Technologies, Inc. is the leading provider of open IM platform, cloud computing customer services.
+We enable PaaS services for Instant Messaging and SaaS services for Mobile Customer Service.

 ## eBay

 eBay uses Druid to aggregate multiple data streams for real-time user behavior analytics by ingesting up at a very high rate(over 100,000 events/sec), with the ability to query or aggregate data by any random combination of dimensions, and support over 100 concurrent queries without impacting ingest rate and query latencies.